rp192w/Employee-Payroll-Tracker/README.md

 Welcome to the Employee Payroll Tracker, a simple web-based application to track employee information and salary details.
 This guide outlines how to use the app to add new employees, view sorted employee data, and compute aggregated payroll information.

+## Disclosure

+This ChatGPT was used to create a mock README for a general outline of a README file.
+I then modified it to fit my needs for this challenge.

 ## Table of Contents

 1. [Introduction](#introduction)